nassimus26/reactivity_benchmark/README.md

-# reactivity benchmark
+# Reactivity Benchmark

-This is a benchmark bettween 2 frameworks :
+This is a basic benchmark bettween 2 frameworks :

    **1_ Akka Stream :** A reactive framework with Non Blocking BackPressure control